 Look closely at the following passages:

-I admit that one can interpret verse 26 in different ways if it is read separately.
-However, verse 25 (which I have included in the passage above and underlined), makes it clear that the first estate is where God is “proving” us in mortality.
-Our mortal probation is the first estate where he proves us.
+I admit that one can interpret verse 26 in different ways if it is read separately and not contextually.
+However, verses 24 and 25 (which I have included in the passages above make it clear that the first estate is where God is “proving” us in mortality on a material earth.

 It is during our mortal probation that we are being “proved” as to whether we will do all things that God commands us.
-Those who prove valiant get to keep their physical ESTATE after a temporary death, and have it glorified and “added upon”.
+Those who prove valiant get to keep their physical ESTATE after a temporary death, and have it glorified and “added upon through the process of being spiritually born again and being glorified in a physical resurrection“.

 It is interesting that among the various definitions provided in the 1828 Websters the term refers to physical possession.
 A persons “estate” in legal terms often refers to their physical, tangible, possessions.